Troubleshooting#

 When using Chrome, the cause is typically listed below the line that says "This site can't be reached".

-"The connection was reset"
+The connection was reset

 This typically indicates that Jupyter Notebook isn't running on the server, or that it is running on a different port than the one you've forwarded.
 Check that Jupyter Notebook is running and make sure that your forwarded ports match those used by Jupyter Notebook on Esrum.

 This typically indicates that port forwarding isn't active, or that you have entered the wrong port number in your browser.
-Verify that port forwarding is active and that you are using the correct port number in the
+Therefore,

 Snakemake#